jrehor/kcc/README.md

  @b                  /vector of names
 `N

- @`"ken iverson"     /no problem to put spaces in names `n
+ @`"ken iverson"     /no problem to have spaces in names `n
 ```